 On Fridays, the Northern Promenade is closed.

-Note: opening hours and ticket prices were last in January 2021.
+Note: opening hours and ticket prices were last in October 2022.
 In any case, recheck the official site before visiting.

 Walls Promenade With Kids

-One extra thing that worth keeping in mind is rain.
+One extra thing that is worth keeping in mind is rain.
 The stones will be very slippery after any rain.
 Thus, allow enough time for the surface to become completely dry.

 Tours